Virtomize/virtomize/README.md

 For currently supported hypervisors and operating systems please take a look on our [FAQ](https://virtomize.com/faq/).

-We have a [free version](https://virtomize.com/pricing) just install Virtomize using this repo or download a pre-build [virtual appliance](https://virtomize.com/downloads).
+We have a [free version](https://virtomize.com/pricing).
+Just install Virtomize using this repo or download a pre-build [virtual appliance](https://virtomize.com/downloads).

 # Installation